olivernn/davis.js/README.markdown

 [Example](http://davis-example.heroku.com/notes) using davis.js and a mustache templates shared between the client and the server, [code](http://github.com/olivernn/notepad)

+## Contributing

+Contributions are more than welcome, to make the process easier and quicker please follow these guidelines:

+* Open an issue detailing the bug fix or feature in your patch.
+* Add test cases for your code.
+* Don't change the version or build new versions as part of you patch.

 ## Feedback

-This is a very young library and any feedback or suggestions are welcome via [issues](https://github.com/olivernn/davis.js/issues).
+Any feedback or suggestions are welcome via [issues](https://github.com/olivernn/davis.js/issues).